Pfaffmann, Carl Department of Psychology, Rockefeller University, New York, New York.

 - Nutrition and taste

 A chemical sense by which flavors are perceived by receptors in the oral cavity.
-Taste, or gustation, is one of the senses used to detect the chemical makeup of ingested food—that is, to establish its palatability and nutritional composition.
-Flavor is a complex amalgam of taste, olfaction, and other sensations, including those generated by mechanoreceptor and thermoreceptor sensory cells in the oral cavity.
-Olfactory (smell) sensory cells of the nose are particularly important in the perception of flavor.
+Taste, or gustation, is one of the senses used to detect (via taste buds; Fig. 1) the chemical makeup of ingested food, thereby establishing its palatability and nutritional composition.
+Flavor is a complex amalgam of taste, olfaction, and other sensations, including those generated by mechanoreceptor and thermoreceptor sensory cells in the oral cavity (mouth).
+In addition, olfactory (smell) sensory cells of the nose are particularly important in the perception of flavor.
 Taste sensory cells respond principally to the water-soluble chemical stimuli present in food, whereas olfactory sensory cells respond to volatile (airborne) compounds.
-See also: Chemical senses; Chemoreception; Olfaction; Sensation
+See also: Chemical senses; Chemoreception; Food; Mouth; Nose; Olfaction; Sensation; Spice and flavoring

 The content above is only an excerpt.